cecilegltslmcs/conso_prod_energy/README.md

 ## Status

 - v1: **Archived**
-    - Performance Issue of the dashboard when the DB contains too much data
+    - Performance issue of the dashboard when the DB contains too much data

 - v2: **In development**
     - ~~Modification of the dashboard in order to obtain  better performance whatever the amount of data~~